streamnative/examples/cloud/cpp/README.md

 # Prerequisites

+## Linux

+Since 2.1.0 release, Pulsar ships pre-built RPM and Debian packages.
+You can download and install those packages directly.

+For more information, refer to [here](https://pulsar.apache.org/docs/en/client-libraries-cpp/#supported-platforms).

+## MacOS

 Pulsar releases are available in the Homebrew core repository.
 You can install the C++ client library with the following command.
 The package is installed with the library and headers.

 ```shell script